ALL ABOUT FORMULA 1

 -

-Giuseppe Farina (50): was an excellent driver, the first F1 champion in 1950, then he went into decline due to his advanced age, but he was a driver with great qualities.
+Giuseppe Farina (50): he was an excellent driver, he was the first F1 champion in 1950, then he went into decline due to his advanced age, but he was a driver with great qualities, he was the only teammate who defeated Fangio.

 FANGIO X FARINA